 Malaysian employees are required to be contributors to the EPF.
 The employee and employer’s contribution are at the rate of 11 percent and 12 percent of the employee’s wages.
 Non-Malaysian employees have the option of becoming members.
 The minimum statutory contribution by the expatriate employee and the employer will be 11 percent and MYR5 of the expatriate employee’s wages.3

-Starting from 1 January 2012, for employees earning a monthly wage not exceeding RM 5,000, the revised employers’ statutory contribution rate has been increased to 13 percent.
-Similarly, for employees who are 60 years and above and earning wages not exceeding RM 5,000, the revised employers’ statutory contribution rate has been increased to 6.5 percent.
+For employees earning a monthly wage not exceeding RM 5,000, the employers’ statutory contribution rate is 13 percent.
+Similarly, for employees who are 60 years and above and earning wages not exceeding RM 5,000, the employers’ statutory contribution rate is 6.5 percent.

 |Type of social security||Paid by employee||Paid by employer||Total|

-* The employer pays 1.78 percent of the employee’s monthly wages for the Employment Injury Insurance Scheme and the Invalidity Pension Scheme.
+* The employer pays 1.77 percent of the employee’s monthly wages for the Employment Injury Insurance Scheme and the Invalidity Pension Scheme.
 An employee’s share of 0.51 percent would be paid for coverage under Invalidity Pension Scheme.
-The same prescribed contribution schedule provides for the amount of employee’s share up to wages which exceed MYR2,900.
+The same prescribed contribution schedule provides for the amount of employee’s share up to wages which exceed MYR3,900.